shahrishabh7/shahrishabh7.github.io/_portfolio/portfolio-1.md

 ---
 title: "AirBNB HostAI"
-excerpt: "AI-driven platform that powers short-term rental hosts to streamline Airbnb launch operations"
+excerpt: "AI-driven platform built to power short-term rental hosts"
 collection: portfolio
 ---

-AirBNB HostAI allows hosts to generate unique, optimized listing content instantly, ready to be pasted into hosts' Airbnb listing.
-We help hosts create their top-level description, paragraphs describing each room, and guest rules.
-We also have a tool to help hosts generate contracts for cleaners, handymen, and other tradesmen.
+This platform brings the power of AI to Airbnb hosts.
+Hosts can generate unique, optimized content instantly, create contracts for cleaners and handymen, and streamline their launch operations.

 The application is powered by OpenAI's ['text-davinci-003' model](https://platform.openai.com/docs/models/overview).